MANOJ-015/Google-homepage-clone/README.md

 # Google-homepage-clone

-A static google clone webiste
+It is static google clone website, which is made with `html` and `css`